How to Sell Your George Washington Autograph Or Signature

-Have a peek at our top George Washington autograph sales:
+Have a peek at some of our George Washington autograph sales:

 We sold a 1774 George Washington autograph document to Colonel George Mercer concerning bounty land promised to Virginia veterans of the French & Indian War for $37,500.
 Washington notably advocated on behalf of veterans after land distribution slowed post war and even hired a surveyor to divide 20,000 acres of land.
 Mercer was a politician during the mid 1700s who served in the Virginia House of Burgesses, the first democratically-elected legislative body in the British American colonies.
 He’s best remembered for his military service during the French and Indian War, where he likely became acquainted with George Washington.